Does homeowners insurance renew automatically?

 Your home insurance company stopped writing policies in your state

 You added a trampoline, pool, or dog with an “aggressive” breed to your home that increases your risk of filing a claim

 Your area experienced an increase in costly natural disasters in the last year

 You were late or missed a home insurance premium payment over the last year

 How can I get homeowners insurance after nonrenewal?

 If your home insurance company sends you a notice of nonrenewal, you'll likely have to start shopping around for a replacement policy.
 But before doing that, double check to see if you were lawfully dropped from your policy.
 If the insurance company broke any rules or didn't provide a reason for nonrenewal when they were supposed to, you may be able to appeal their decision and keep your coverage.

 State insurance departments have regulations in place to keep insurance companies in check.
 These regulations stipulate when insurers can and cannot cancel policies or increase insurance premiums and they also have rules for nonrenewal.

 If you’re appealing the nonrenewal decision, be sure to inform your mortgage company as soon as possible.
 If you’re looking for new coverage, inform your lender that you’re actively pursuing a replacement policy.

-If you’re not able to find homeowners insurance on the private market, look into a Fair Access to Insurance Requirements, or FAIR Plan, which provides last-resort coverage for high-risk properties that have been turned down by three or more insurance companies.
+If you were recently nonrenewed, you have at least a month and a half to find a replacement policy.
+If you’re not able to find homeowners insurance on the private market, look into a Fair Access to Insurance Requirements (FAIR Plan), which provides last-resort coverage for high-risk properties that have been turned down by three or more insurance companies.